Student Internships

 Read more about the Welfare Unit.
 Back to top.

-Please feel free to contact Yahaira Ortiz at (617) 603-1805 or via email at jobs@gbls.org for any questions you may have on these internships.
-Also, feel free to visit our website at www.gbls.org.
+Please feel free to contact Maria Casas via email at GBLSInternships@gbls.org for any questions you may have on these internships.

-GBLS is an AA/EO/Handicapped-accessible employer, committed to promoting diversity in its workforce and regards differences as assets.
+GBLS is an AA/EO/accessible employer committed to diversity in the workforce and regards differences as assets.